Tinder (app): Safety

-Transphobia
+Banning of trans people

-In August 2015, Business Insider reported that transgender users of Tinder were being reported and banned for being transgender.
+In August 2015, Business Insider reported that transgender Tinder users were being reported and banned for being transgender.
 The article included an interview with a trans woman who also described abusive messages she received that included transmisogyny and homophobia.
 In December 2017, Vice reported that the pattern of being reported and banned had continued.
 The article included an anecdote from American YouTuber Kat Blaque, saying that every account she had ever had on Tinder had been banned.

 In March 2018, an article in The Cut reported that a trans woman sued Tinder for removing her profile and refusing to explain why it had been deleted.
-The article further reported that many transgender people similarly had issues with their accounts being reported and banned, some within several hours of being opened.
-In October 2019, PinkNews similarly reported that the reporting and banning of trans people had continued.
-The article stated that Tinder has "50 gender options" but continues to ban trans users for their gender identity.
-A trans woman is reported as saying, "the fact that the system can be abused in such a way just shows, yet again, that they [Tinder] don’t care about the trans and non-binary people using their app."
+The article further reported that many transgender people had their accounts reported and banned, some within several hours of opening them.
+In October 2019, PinkNews reported that the reporting and banning of trans people had continued.
+The article stated that Tinder has "50 gender options" but bans trans users for their gender identity.
+A trans woman is reported as saying, "the fact that the system can be abused in such a way just shows, yet again, that they [Tinder] don't care about the trans and non-binary people using their app."

-In late 2019, articles in Reuters and The Independent focused on the lack of action taken by Tinder to correct the systemic issue of transgender users' accounts being reported and banned.
-In August 2022, an article in The Cut again highlighted the issue of accounts of transgender people being banned.
-One trans woman interviewed recommended OkCupid as being more user-friendly for LGBTQ+ people.
+In late 2019, articles in Reuters and The Independent focused on Tinder's lack of action to correct the issue of transgender users' accounts being reported and banned.
+In August 2022, an article in The Cut highlighted the issue again.
+One trans woman interviewed recommended OkCupid as friendlier to LGBTQ+ people.